-The combustion system, as shown in Figure 4.4., consists of a reactor, two saturators, an automatic temperature controller, an electrical furnace and a gas controlling system.
+The combustion system, as shown in figure 4.4., consists of a reactor, a saturator, an automatic temperature controller, an electrical furnace and a gas controlling system.

-The reactor is made from a stainless steel tube (O.D.
-3/8").
-Sampling points are provided above and below the catalyst bed.
+The reactor is made from a stainless steel tube (O.D.1/4").
+Three sampling points are provided above and below the catalyst bed.
 Catalyst is placed between two quartz wool layers.

-An automatic temperature controller consists of a magnetic contractor model Telex 87114.
-Reactor temperature was measured at the bottom of the catalyst bed in the reactor.
+An automatic temperature controller consists of a magnetic contactor model Telex 87114 was used to monitor and control the temperature of the reactor.
+The reeactor temperature was measured at the bottom of the catalyst bed in the reactor.
 The temperature control set point is adjustable within the range of 0-800°C at the maximum voltage output of 220 volt.